 GI hernias and diverticula are common.
 Rarely, portions of the GI tract spontaneously hemorrhage and perforate, and dissecting aortic aneurysm and large arteries spontaneously rupture.
 Valvular prolapse is a common complication in the most severe type (vascular type).
 In pregnant women, tissue extensibility may cause premature birth, cervical incompetence, and possibly uterine rupture; if the fetus is affected, fetal membrane is fragile, sometimes resulting in early rupture.
 Maternal tissue fragility may complicate episiotomy or cesarean delivery.
 Antenatal, perinatal, and postnatal bleeding may occur.
 Other potentially serious complications include arteriovenous fistula, ruptured viscus, and pneumothorax or pneumohemothorax.

-Diagnosis is largely clinical, and specialized genetic and biochemical tests are available at some research centers for some types.
+Initial diagnosis is largely clinical but should be confirmed by genetic testing, which is now available for most subtypes.
 Ultrastructural examination of skin biopsy can help in diagnosing the classic, hypermobility, and vascular types.
 Echocardiography is done to check for heart disorders (eg, valvular prolapse, arterial aneurysm) that are associated with some of the types.

 Life span is usually normal with most types.
 Potentially lethal complications occur in certain types (eg, arterial rupture in the vascular type).